mollyincali/salaries-and-standards/README.md

-# Capstone 1
+# Salaries and Standards

 **Topic:**
-2019 statewide testing results and teacher salary for California
+2019 statewide testing results for students and teacher salary for California

 **Questions to explore**
 - Do districts with higher salary have higher test scores?